ztskhvaradze/great_expectatations/README.md

 ## Creating a Checkpoint

-Checkpoints

-1. Assuming you have successfully configured your datasource and created custom Expectation Suites, use the provided `checkpoint_creation.py` script to create a Checkpoint.
+Assuming you have successfully configured your datasource and created custom Expectation Suites, use the provided script to create a Checkpoint.
-2. Configure the connection string in the script to match your database connection.
-3. Set up a BatchRequest in the script to fetch data from the table you want to validate.
-4. Use the `add_or_update_checkpoint()` method to create a Checkpoint with the appropriate name and referencing your custom Expectation Suite.
-5. Run the Checkpoint using the `checkpoint.run()` method in your Python code.
-6. The validation results will be stored in your DataContext and can be viewed in the Data Docs.